-Action's instrument / Core Activity Technical Support for projects and activities Platforms, regional experts' groups meetings & conferences Follow-up and monitoring for projects missions and activities Outreach & Visibility for projects and activities Grand Total Promoting Regional Dialogue 1.138.200,00 1.107.600,00 170.000,00 200.000,00 2.615.800,00 Promoting regional projects and initiatives 957.900,00 156.300,00 170.000,00 200.000,00 1.484.200,00 Grand Total 2.096.100,00 1.263.900,00 340.000,00 400.000,00 4.100.000,00
+Action's instrument / Core Activity Technical Support for projects and activities Platforms, regional experts' groups meetings & conferences Follow-up and monitoring for projects missions and activities Outreach & Visibility for projects and activities Grand Total Promoting Regional Dialogue 965.484,13 1.175.115,94 176.500,00 200.000,00 2.517.100,07 Promoting regional projects and initiatives 944.809,26 261.590,67 176.500,00 200.000,00 1.582.899,93 Grand Total 1.910.293,39 1.436.706,61 353.000,00 400.000,00 4.100.000,00

-While keeping approximately the same appropriations as last year (4,1 MM euros), an adjustment is envisaged in terms of instruments composition, namely with allocating more to Technical Support (+10,7%) through using in house experts and technical assistance as appropriate to help in preparing and conceptualizing online meetings and webinars.
+While keeping approximately the same appropriations as last year (4,1 MM euros), an adjustment is envisaged in terms of instruments composition, namely with allocating more to Platforms and experts' groups (+14%).
+Due to the restrictions in relation to the COVID-19 pandemic during 2020 and 2021, most of Platforms and Regional experts' groups were performed as online/hybrid meetings mode.
+As per 2022, it is foreseen to revert to a more platforms meetings in physical/presential format in line with relaxation measures in UfM countries and combine the online/hybrid meetings with on-site one's.

-As the duration and impact of the COVID-19 pandemic remains unclear at this time, the Platforms and Regional experts' groups for the first quarter has been forecasted as online/hybrid meetings mode.
-Consequently, the cost associated to online meetings are lower than on-site one's.
-This fact entails to a reduction of the total in this budget line (-12,3%).
-Follow-up and monitoring for projects missions and activities has been adjusted accordingly having regard to restrictions in mobility and travel bans related to covid-19 pandemic.
+This fact entails to an adjustment of the cost associated with to technical assistance allocation including in relation to the preparation and conceptualization of online meetings and webinars.
+Follow-up and monitoring for projects missions and activities has been adjusted accordingly having regard that restrictions in mobility and travel bans related to covid-19 pandemic has been partly removed.

-As regards in particular the technical support, within the framework of existing overall resources and in continuation of efforts made during 2014-2020, the UfM Secretariat is densifying in 2021 its activities, projects and programmes with related allocation of resources through mobilisation of additional project analysts as support to projects management and regional dialogue related tasks to allow a more comprehensive and diversified technical support to project processing.
+As regards the technical support, within the framework of existing overall resources and in continuation of efforts made during 2014-2021, the UfM Secretariat is densifying in 2022 its activities, projects, and programmes with related allocation of resources through mobilisation of additional project analysts as support to projects management and regional dialogue related tasks to allow a more comprehensive and diversified technical support to project processing.
 In the activity-based presentation, resources dedicated to project managers, project analysts, experts, etc. are devoted to projects processing and follow up as they are directly involved in the field and are included as part of the technical support to projects and activities.